 Alimony In Virginia

 A common issue in any divorce may be alimony or spousal support.
 A marriage entails the agreement that each spouse support each other and separation or divorce may not end this agreement.
-Alimony is considered the permanent or temporary financial maintenance or support from one spouse to the other under the divorce agreement.
+Alimony in Virginia is considered the permanent or temporary financial maintenance or support from one spouse to the other under the divorce agreement.
 Typically alimony is a payment from the ex-husband to the ex-wife and rarely the other way around.
 A court may award alimony for a defined period of time, or an undefined time or as one lump sum.
 There are many factors that a court will consider when awarding a spouse alimony.
 To ensure your rights are protected, contact the lawyers at Shannon & Associates, P.C. when navigating the complicated process of alimony and divorce.

 Types of Alimony: Temporary and Permanent